 How to leverage existing content for effective B2B lead generation

-Developing interesting, informative and original content is key to raising awareness of your company and beginning the sales process.
-According to Linkedin, 69% of businesses lack the time to generate engaging content, so it’s really important to make the most out of the content you do develop.
+Developing interesting, informative and original content is key to raising awareness of your company and beginning the sales process with the help of a b2b lead generator.
+According to LinkedIn, 69% of businesses lack the time to generate engaging content, so it’s really important to make the most out of the content you do develop.
 In this post I’ll show how great content can be repurposed, shared and reused to ensure that it works as hard as possible for you, and generates valuable leads for your business.

 Evergreen content is timeless.
 Once the time and effort has been dedicated to creating the collateral, it requires minimal time to update – yet it can prove to be a consistently popular landing page for your website.
 Most companies have this type of content in the form of ‘how to’ guides or tutorials, but not everyone makes the most of them.
 Evergreen content provides a stream of regular traffic to your website, and helps to build your authority over time – so make sure it remains a central piece of your communications plan.